 - Demonstrate leadership as a role model for others

-The 2020 Environmental Excellence Awards were announced on September 2, 2020 and included three individual county residents, one business, and one county employee.
+The 2021 Environmental Excellence Awards were announced on November 9, 2021 and included three individual county residents, one organization, and two county employees.

 Individual County Resident Awards:

 An incredible advocate and leader, Debra passed away in September 2021.
 She receives the 2021 Environmental Excellence Award posthumously.
 Debra was a tireless volunteer and a passionate voice within the Fairfax County community, calling for better environmental policies and practices.
 She served as a member of the Fairfax County Environmental Quality Advisory Council and was a member of both the legislative and executive committees of the Sierra Club Virginia Chapter.
 Debra’s career took her from Capitol Hill to the Department of Energy, to The George Washington University where she was co-director of the GW Solar Institute and an adjunct professor of law.
 She brought her expertise and experience to bear in her volunteer work, to the benefit of the Board of Supervisors and countless county residents.